Anthony Joshua to fight Oleksandr Usyk at Tottenham Hotspur Stadium

 The home of Spurs will also allow AJ to follow in the footsteps of Frank Bruno, who defeated Joe Bugner at the old White Hart Lane back in October 1987.

-Usyk (18-0, 13 KOs), who knocked out Tony Bellew during his spell in the 200-pound division, is among the best pound-for-pound fighters in the world and has won both of his heavyweight fights since stepping up.
+Usyk (18-0, 13 KOs), who knocked out Tony Bellew during his spell in the 200lb division, is among the best pound-for-pound fighters in the world and has won both of his heavyweight fights since stepping up.

-The 2012 Olympic Gold medallist retired Chazz Witherspoon in seven rounds at the Wintrust Arena in Chicago in October 2019 before outpointing Derek Chisora at The SSE Arena last October.
+The Ukrainian, who won heavyweight gold at the same 2012 games at which Joshua became an Olympic champion at super-heavyweight, retired Chazz Witherspoon in seven rounds at the Wintrust Arena in Chicago in October 2019 before outpointing Derek Chisora at The SSE Arena last October.

 “The date is set and we are fully locked in,” said Joshua.
 “September 25, Tottenham Hotspur Stadium, I put it all on the line again and it’s time to defend my crown.
 We are two Olympic Gold medallists who have fought our way to the top and never avoided challenges.